moimikey/is-satire/README.md

 Clickbait is content originating from factual content, interlaced with fiction, to encourage fear and conspiracy; sources such as BeforeItsNews.com.

 # Fun Facts
+One of the earliest examples of what we might call satire, [The Satire of the Trades](https://en.wikipedia.org/wiki/The_Satire_of_the_Trades), is in Egyptian writing from the beginning of the 2nd millennium BC.
+The text's apparent readers are students, tired of studying.
+It argues that their lot as scribes is useful, and their lot far superior to that of the ordinary man.
+Scholars such as Helck think that the context was meant to be serious. [cite](https://en.wikipedia.org/wiki/Satire#Development)

 Of the first known accounts of journalistic satirism, in 1835, Richard A. Locke successfully increased sales of The Sun newspaper by publishing a series of six articles, now known as the Great Moon Hoax, under the name of contemporary astronomer Sir John Herschel. [cite](https://en.wikipedia.org/wiki/Great_Moon_Hoax)

 The word "courant" (*hint* The Daily Currant *giggle*) is an obsolete term for "newspaper."
 The word was also used in British English dialect to refer to enacting in gossiping. [cite](https://en.wiktionary.org/wiki/courant)